ibm-cloud-docs/apiconnect/tutorials/tut_import_openapi_rest_bm.md

 `https://raw.githubusercontent.com/IBM-Bluemix-Docs/apiconnect/master/tutorials/weather-provider-api_1.yaml`.
 Leave the other options with their default values and click **Import**.
     ![](images/import-2.png)

 7. After you import the OpenAPI spec, you are taken to the **Design** view of the API.
 Here you can view various sections of the OpenAPI definition.
-Scroll to explore, and note the **Host** value.
 You can also view the OpenAPI under the **Source** tab.
-  _Note: You'll notice that the Host value is set to_ `$(catalog.host)` _.
-This is the base URL for your API proxy._

 8. Your API is saved.